eddywashere/stripe-webhook-middleware/README.md

 Node.js middleware for processing stripe webhooks.
 Inspired by: [http://gaarf.info/2013/06/25/securing-stripe-webhooks-with-node-js/](securing stripe webhooks with nodejs) & [https://github.com/ruffrey/stripe-webhook-server](stripe-webhook-server).

-Currently this middleware only logs and returns a 200 status when an event is found.
+Currently this middleware only validates events that are sent to it.

 Upcoming features include transactional emails, custom templates and support for callbacks (ex: looking up user info by customer data).